nasa/CCDD/README.md

 * Fixed a few issues that were causing array members not to update during an import if they were a member of a non-root prototype table.
 * Added new functionality to CCDD so that a user can now import new table type or changes to an existing table type if they wish.
 All associated files will be updated during the import.
 * Updated the users guide to include information related to the new 'tablepaths' option and the new 'replaceExistingAssociations' flags.

+*** Version 2.0.24 has been released ***

+* CCDD has 2 new data types which can be assigned in the data type manager which are 'Structure' and 'Enum'.
+The Structure data type was added so that users do not have to define a table for every 'Structure' based data type they wish to use.
+So if you have a Structure that is not defined within your database, like CFE structures that are often shared, but you wish to assign the type to a variable you can now add that type to the data type manager without creating a table and defining all the elements that the structure consists of.
+The same goes for the 'Enum' type but this can be used for 'typedef enum' structures.
+* A new table type was added to CCDD called 'Enum'.
+This new table allows users to store the names of all of the enums that make up a 'typedef enum' structure.
+Once this table is defined users can assign the data type to any variable they wish.
+* Two new data access methods were added for the new 'Enum' table type so that a user can retrieve all defined Enum tables and their members via scripts.
+More details available in the users guide.
+* The copy and paste functionality has been fixed.